Download 'Minimum operating requirements' PDF here

-Fortunately, the OSCAR sector doesn’t have a mass of regulations about where programmes can operate.
-Facilities need to be safe and comply with relevant building standards (check with you local council if you have questions).
+The OSCAR sector doesn’t have a lot of regulation about where programmes can operate.
+Facilities need to be safe and comply with relevant building standards (check with your local council if you have questions).
 The facility should have adequate toilets, running water, hygienic food preparation facilities, secure storage for your equipment and you should be able to access telephone services at all times.

 If you are operating an after school service, or your holiday programme goes into the early evening, you should consider the safety of staff at the facility near the closing time of your service: building security, exterior lighting etc.